nthobbs50/YellowstoneWillows/README.md

 ### Description of data collection

-Experimental and sampling designs as well as descriptions of data collection procedures can be found in
+Experimental and sampling designs as well as descriptions of data collection procedures can be found in:

 1. Bilyeu, D. M., D. J. Cooper, and N. T. Hobbs.
 2007.
 Assessing impacts of large herbivores on shrubs: tests of scaling factors for